 (photo by Howard Eskin)

-LINKS to OTHER LISTS & PHOTO GALLERIES, of:
+LINKS to OTHER LISTS with some PHOTOS of:

-MOTHS OF THE WEST INDIES MOTHS OF CENTRAL AMERICA
+MOTHS in: THE WEST INDIES CENTRAL AMERICA SOUTH AMERICA

-MOTHS & BUTTERFLIES DURING THE FONT TOUR IN ECUADOR IN JULY 2013
+and BUTTERFLIES DURING RECENT FONT TOURS IN ECUADOR

 There is now a field guide to moths that is truly excellent.
 It is the "Peterson Field Guide to Moths of Northeastern North America", by David Beadle & Seabrooke Leckie, published in 2012.